As an Amazon Associate I earn from qualifying purchases.

 The trick is to choose an adapted hike or hiking paths less technical.

 You must especially choose well your circuit and not overestimate yourself: if we see that we are well on an easy hike, we can then aspire to others a little more difficult, always gradually.

-Advice number 2: Find your pace
+Tip #2: Find your pace

 Finding your pace is important but not as easy as you think.
 If you get tired, you must make an effort to walk slowly, because fatigue often comes from an inappropriate pace.

-The advice here, in case of fatigue, is to walk even more slowly, because this will allow to keep going and not stop too often.
+The advice here, in case of fatigue, is to walk even more slowly, because this will allow us to keep going and not stop too often.